Can't Lose My (Soul): Reception

 AllMusic described Can't Lose My (Soul) as a "shining addition to the Caldwells' legacy, and welcoming and immediate enough to make a listener feel like a congregant."
 The Guardian commented about the album's production, stating "it makes Can't Lose My (Soul) feel as if it's happening before your eyes, adding a vividness and urgency, particularly in extempore moments," while its sister newspaper The Observer stated "Matriarch Annie Caldwells's soaring voice steals the show in this Mississippi band's spiritual, soulful debut."
 Online magazine PopMatters rated the album eight out of ten and remarked "it blends gospel fervor with deep grooves and showcases it with only the lightest touch of production, allowing their sound’s big, righteous beast to take center stage."

 The Times called it an uplifting album and described it as "joyful gospel disco".
 Catalan newspaper La Vanguardia assigned the album a rating of four out of five, and commented about the coordination of the vocals with the "instrumental fluidity", calling it spontaneous.
 In its review of the album, Mojo Magazine stated "the goal was to take the gospel songs and give them an aspirational smoothness and an appeal beyond their obvious audience.
 Here, they are stripped back, letting the raw essence rise to the surface and evoking the strength of feeling that comes through their live performances."
+The Economist included Can’t Lose My (Soul) in their list of the 10 best albums of 2025, noting: "The Lord’s message is carried on sinuous blues and hard funk, as well as in the sublime voices of Ms. Caldwell and her daughters."